PrincipleStudios/principle-studios-openapi-generators/generators/typescript/npm/readme.md

     npm i -D @principlestudios/openapi-codegen-typescript

-You must also have `dotnet` 3.1 or newer installed on your machine.
-You may install this via npm:
+You must also have `dotnet` 6.0 runtime installed on your machine.

-    npm i -D dotnet-3.1

 This will provide a corresponding bin to generate the typescript files.